agurod42/fabric-pdp/README.md

 ### How It Works
 1) `content/content.js` sanitizes the current DOM into a reduced HTML excerpt + metadata; asks background to resolve a plan.
 2) `background.js` picks a strategy per domain/global setting and resolves a plan:
-   - `webllmStrategy`: Runs WebLLM in the page (WebGPU).
-Fallbacks to backend on error.
    - `llmStrategy`: Calls the Vercel `analyze` endpoint (OpenAI backed) to return a plan.
    - `heuristicsStrategy`: Fast local signal scoring + selector discovery.
 3) If `plan.is_pdp` is true, background applies `plan.patch` in-page via `page/applyPatchInPage.js` and caches an apply summary.